-- To monitor (as appropriate) use of the School’s IT and communications systems in accordance with the School’s ICT Acceptable Use Policy
+- to monitor (as appropriate) use of the School’s ICT and communications systems in accordance with the School’s ICT Acceptable Use Policy;

-- For security purposes, including CCTV in accordance with the School’s CCTV policy
+- for security purposes, including monitoring in accordance with the School’s monitoring policy;

-- To carry out or cooperate with any School or external complaints, disciplinary or investigation process
+- to carry out or cooperate with any School or external complaints, disciplinary or investigation process; and

 In addition, the School will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
 These reasons will include: